memobm/billCalculator/README.md

 # billCalculator
-A full bill calculator.
+A simple bill calculator.
 Allows to figure out the tip and the final bill total with tip included.
 It also has a feature to split the bill.